Sooryaks237/Sooryaks237/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on Data Science/ Data Analyst projects
+- 🔭 I’m currently working on ...
-- 👯 I’m looking to collaborate on AI/ ML projects
+- 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
-- 📫 How to reach me: @sooryaks552@gmail.com / +917034120552
+- 📫 How to reach me:
 -->